Usually through the PI's twitter feed, one could find more news about our group. The key news items are listed below.

 Zhongbo visited Institute of Physics, Academia Sinica in Taiwan.
 In addition, during his 10 day visit in Taiwan, he attended the 12th Particle Physics Phenomenology Workshop held in National Chiao Tung University at Hsinchu.

 Through the support of Bhaumik Institute for Theoretical Physics, we are organizing "Topical Workshop on QCD Structure of Nucleons in the Modern Era" at UCLA Department of Physics and Astronomy, May 4 - 6, 2017.
+See a picture here.

 Dr. Felix Ringer (Los Alamos National Laboratory) presented a special nuclear physics seminar today "Jet substructure and heavy flavor production at the LHC".